Finding effective storage for your kitchen isn’t always easy.

 A le-mans corner unit is made up of 2 to 4 trays which come out of unit and let you have extendable storage.
 This is a good example of a le-mans unit in action and they can generally hold 25 kg of weight on each shelf.

 Now that we know what magic and le-mans corners are, let’s look at the benefits and drawbacks of each one.

 Magic corners make great use of the available space in the kitchen.
 These square units are perfectly suited to square cabinets and offer easy access to the items that you have stored in the unit.
 You will see with these units how smooth and quick their operation is as well.

 That being said, magic corners do have some downsides.
 While they are great to increase storage space and provide access to items in the kitchen, they can be more expensive than le-mans corners.
 As they use a multitude of moving parts then they are liable to break down more than le-mans units although you do get a more ‘automatic’ function in that all the tray come out at once and you don’t need to pull any out yourself.

 Key Features of Le-Mans Corners

-Le-mans corners also make very good use of cabinet space and they tend to be less expensive than other pull-out storage system.
-If you are budget conscience then this is an effective method to increase your storage options.
+Le-mans corner units also make very good use of kitchen cabinets with limited space and they tend to be less expensive than other pull-out storage system.
+If you are budget conscious, then this is an effective method to increase your storage options.
 They are also stable with limited moving parts which reduces the chances of anything breaking.

 A lot of it comes down to your budget and how many items you need to store.
 Le-Man’s corners are the cheaper version and they can often hold more weight as well.
 Magic corners, while being slightly more expensive, have a much more ‘automatic’ feel to them as everything is done in one step whereas with the le-mans corners you need to manually pull the cabinet trays out.